GoogleChrome/developer.chrome.com/site/en/blog/region-capture/index.md

 ### Deriving a CropTarget

 Let's focus on the Element called `mainContentArea`.
 To derive a `CropTarget` from it, call `CropTarget.fromElement(mainContentArea)`.
-The returned promise will be resolved with a new `CropTarget` object if successful.
+The returned Promise will be resolved with a new `CropTarget` object if successful.
 Otherwise it will be rejected if either:

-- `mainContentArea`'s type is not supported.
+- The type for `mainContentArea` is not supported.
 (At the time of writing, Chrome has only implemented support for `<div>` and iframes.
 As a workaround, put the element in a `<div>`.)
-- you have minted an unreasonable number of `CropTarget` objects.
+- You have minted an unreasonable number of `CropTarget` objects.

 ```js
 const mainContentArea = document.querySelector("#mainContentArea");